 Generated by 80 solar panels installed across our University campus.

-And over £22,000 raised through the YORCUP and latte levy schemes in their first seven months.
+Over 1 million single-use cups saved and over £54,000 raised through the YORCUP and latte levy schemes since January 2019.

 Green flag campus